A small, picturesque, historical village situated in the gently rolling Torphichen Hills.

 Local amenities include a post office/shop and the Torphichen Inn offers a warm welcome to visitors and excellent home cooked food is served throughout the day in its restaurant.

 Visitors to the area flock to the Cupcake Cafe Bar at Westerwood Farm which offers the most exquisite cupcakes and cakes.
-Be sure to ask about their cake decorating courses.

 The Torphichen and Bathgate Pipe Band is ranked amongst the world’s best in the premier division of Grade 1 competition and features a roster of players from all around Scotland.